aws-samples/aws-multi-region-bc-dr-workshop/lab-5-loadtest/README.md

 Apache Bench is now sending HTTP requests to our Global Accelerator endpoint and will continue to do so until we stop the watch process.
 Lets leave this running for a couple of minutes - the aim is to see that our Cloudwatch metrics are populating. *(Note - you can press **Control+C** to stop the test now if you want and resume later)*

-3. Navigate to the Cloudwatch Dashboard that you created in Lab 2.
+3. Navigate to the Cloudwatch Dashboard that was created in Lab 2.
 You should see the different widgets that you have set up within your dashboard begin to have data points in them for the Secondary region.
 At the same time, you'll see traffic drop-off for the Primary region widgets.

 </details>